The most erroneous stories are those we think we know best—and therefore never scrutinize or question.Stephen Jay Gould

 Going beyond veganism

-Over the long term, I learned the hard way that I was slowly depleting my body despite taking the time to consume every superfood I could find at the health food store, combining different, properly prepared plant foods to increase bioavailability, and supplementing B12 through nutritional yeast along with other vitamins through blood-building multivitamins and fortified, packaged plant milks/”mylks”.
-Not only was I energetic, but also easily irritable, moody, anxious, and dare I say… more boring.
-My menstrual pains and PMS had never been an issue for me until after a few years of this “healthy” veganism, and in fact, as they became more excruciating over a span of 3 years, it got to the point where I would hunch over at my office desk, nearly unable to move.
+Over the long term, I learned the hard way that I was slowly depleting my body despite taking the time to research and consume every exotic expensive organic “superfood” I could find at the health food store, combining different, properly prepared plant foods to marginally increase bioavailability, and supplementing B12 through nutritional yeast along with other vitamins through blood-building natural multivitamins and fortified, packaged plant milks/”mylks”, which was very time consuming.
+Yes, I was energetic, but also easily irritable, moody, anxious, constricted, constantly hungry, and dare I say… more boring.
+That energy often felt like a sort of mania which was actually a result of the copper toxicity (which contributes to numerous diseases, notably cardiovascular, with a negative impact on immunity) and B12 deficiency induced by whole food organic plant based veganism.
+Long term, I developed further teeth deterioration, muscle wasting and mild neuropathy/a “nerve pinching” feeling in my arms that I’ve now resolved with the reintroduction of animal foods.
+My menstrual pains and PMS had never been an issue for me until after a few years of this “healthy” veganism, and in fact, as they became more excruciating over a span of 3 years, it got to the point where I would hunch over at my office desk, nearly unable to move (magnesium really would’ve helped here).
 I had chalked it up to “just getting older”, but my body was trying to tell me something, and I was there to listen.
 I decided if it kept getting worse, I would see a health practitioner about it, but I ended up not needing to.

 Tuning into the intelligent power of intuition

-I have seen various health practitioners on Instagram, of all places, state that PMS symptoms are a sign of imbalance and the fact that extreme symptoms are so common these days is a sure sign that the ways that we are generally living are not supporting our potential to thrive in ways we can try to discover.
-In the end, our bodies know best, despite what many “experts” (often just trying to make a profit) have to say: we are all just guessing based off of information that resonates with us.
-I truly believe that it’s our own bodies and our intimate connection with them that holds the answers when it comes to ongoing healing, resilience, and even antifragility.
+I have seen various health practitioners on Instagram, of all places, constantly drive home the notion that PMS symptoms (including any level of cramps) are a sign of imbalance and the fact that these symptoms are so common these days is a sure sign that the ways that we are generally living are not supporting our potential to thrive in ways we can try to discover.
+In the end, our bodies know best, despite what many ‘experts’ (often just trying to make a profit) have to say: we are all just guessing based off of information that resonates with us.
+I truly believe that it’s our own bodies and our intimate connection with them that holds the answers when it comes to ongoing healing, resilience, and even anti-fragility.